DHTMLX/docs-suite/docs/form/api/container/container_isvisible_method.md

 @short: checks whether a Container control is visible on the page

+@signature:

-Returns: true, if a control is visible, otherwise false: boolean
+@returns: true, if a control is visible, otherwise false: boolean

 @example: form.getItem("container").isVisible();
 // -> true/false